 Cold weather can be hazardous to health, and each year Canadians suffer injuries and die from exposure to the cold.
-Local municipalities have a role to play in establishing appropriate parameters for warming centres in order to protect the health and well-being of residents and visitors.
+Local municipalities have a role to play in establishing appropriate warming centres in order to protect the health and well-being of residents and visitors.

 Extreme cold events put everyone at risk, but health risks are greatest for: